jantman/machine-access-control/hardware/v1_mcu/README.md

 * 4 each, M3 x ??? screws to mount LCD board to standoffs.
 * 4 each, M3 x ??? screws to mount ESP32 carrier board to standoffs.
 * 4 each, M2.5 x ??? screws to mount relay board to standoffs.
+* If using mounting holes, M4 hardware as described below.
 * Adhesive or hot glue, to mount the Neopixel status LED and (if needed) seal around the LCD display.

+### Mounting

+The enclosure has (optionally; on by default) nut catches on the sides and back for mounting.
+These are designed with clearance for an M4 screw and to capture an M4 hex nut or hex head bolt; you can either put nuts on the inside and use a screw from the outside, or put a hex head bolt in the internal nut catch and secure in place with a few drops of CA glue.
+All of these mounting holes are printed with two layers of filament (0.4 to 0.8 mm using my slicing settings) over the outside of the holes, to seal whichever ones are not used.
+These can be drilled/punched/cut out to reveal whichever mounting holes are most useful.

+The back of the enclosure has four screw catches spaced for M4 screws in a 100x100mm VESA mounting standard.
+Each side of the enclosure has a pair of M4 screw catches spaced 1.912" on center, designed to match the AMPS hole pattern used on RAM and similar flexible mounts.

 ### Models